FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

   --output results/annotated.owl

 ```
+>[name=fuqi][color=green]
+>The example ontology-iri and version-iri doesn't work.
+>
+>Provide a annotatios.ttl example.

-#### Step 5.3: Convert
+#### Step 6.3*: Convert

-Ontologies may be distributed in a variety of format.
+In the previous steps, we have demonstrate how to create an application ontology using .owl format.
+Besides, .owl format, in biomedical domain, the Open Biomedical Ontology (OBO) format is also widely used.
 The following command shows how to convert an `owl` file to `obo`:

 ```
 #CONVERT:
 robot convert \